rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 W3Techs.com</a> publishes the percentage of sites supporting h2:
 <amp-img width="650" alt="Percentage of all sites using h2" src="https://w3techs.com/diagram/history_technology/ce-http2"></amp-img>

-PROTIP: It doesn’t matter much that industry-wide only 8% or 38% of all websites are supporting h2.
+PROTIP: It doesn’t matter whether only
+8% or 38% of all websites are supporting h2.
 Even though overall support for h2 may be lacking,
 IT organizations nevertheless need to begin preparing for its adoption because customers and vendors and partners are getting onboard.
-Ideally, IT organizations ought to get "in front" of people in the organization who need to experiment with that eventuality.
+Ideally, IT organizations get "in front" of people in the organization who need to experiment with that eventuality.
 Don’t hold them back.

 PROTIP: Include in adoption stats not just h2 but SPDY, its predecessor.